Delaware Marijuana Laws

 Can I use my medical card in another state?

-Learn which states accept out-of-state medical cards in 2024.
+Learn which states accept out-of-state medical cards.

 Get Your Medical Marijuana Card